Do you want to raise chickens in your backyard? Well now is the time to start planning. We love having backyard chickens.

-Baby chicks are available in stores like Farm & Fleet and Tracker Supply starting in March & April.
+Baby chicks are available in stores like Farm & Fleet and Tracker Supply (both are a feed store) starting in March & April.
 At least in the Chicagoland area.

-When I decided I wanted to have chickens almost 10 years ago, I thought I was going to have an uphill battle on my hands to convince “Handy“.
+When I decided I wanted to have chickens more than 10 years ago, I thought I was going to have an uphill battle on my hands to convince “Handy“.

 Before I knew it he was building the Taj Mahal of chicken coops.
 I got our blueprints from Heather Bullard but he modified them quite a bit.

 Things you Need to Know to Start Raising Hens

-Our village didn’t have any ordinance so I had to go to the board to ask permission.
+Our village didn’t have any local ordinances so I had to go to the board to ask permission.
 Luckily for me, “Handy” who is currently our Village President was a trustee at the time so I got his vote!

-2. What Kind of Hens do you Want?
+What Kind of Hens do you Want?

-You need to do your research about breeds and decide what kind you want to have.
+You need to do your research about chicken breeds and decide what kind you want to have.
 Here was my criteria:

 - I wanted different breeds of hens